amberframework/docs/getting-started/cli/deploy.md

 # Deploy Command

 The deploy command lets you deploy your amber project in a heroku like fashion.
+This works as proof of concept but isn't currently very configurable.
+In most cases Amber is super easy to deploy via multiple methods docker, chef, capistrano, or manual git checkout and compile.

 #### `amber deploy`